authelia/authelia/docs/content/en/reference/integrations/database-integrations.md

 [PostgreSQL] developers.
 See their [Versioning Policy](https://www.postgresql.org/support/versioning/) for more information.

-We generally perform testing against the latest supported version of [PostgreSQL] and that is generally the recommended version for new installations.
+We generally perform integration testing against the latest supported version of [PostgreSQL] and that is generally the recommended version for new installations.

 ## MySQL